jbemmel/spotlab/README.md

 It brings up a CentOS baremetal host using AWS CloudFormation, in a matter of minutes.

 ## Getting started
-1. Run the spotlab Docker container, mounting the current user's home directory as a home volume on the host:
+1. Run the spotlab Docker container, mounting the current user's home directory as a home volume inside the container:

    ```docker run -it --rm -v $HOME:/home/spotlab:Z eccloud/spotlab```